Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Analytification and models

-\begin{thm} Assume that $K$ is non-Archimedean and algebraically closed, and let $X$ be a reduced $K$-scheme of finite type.
-For each model $\cX$ of $X$, the integral closure $\cX'$ of $\cX$ in $X$ is finite over $\cX$, and hence a model of $X$ as well.
-Further, $\cX'_s$ is reduced. \end{thm} Note conversely that the existence of a model with reduced special fiber implies that $X$ is reduced, by \cite[IV,12.1.1]{EGA}.
+\begin{thm} Assume that $K$ is non-Archimedean and nontrivially valued, and either discretely valued or algebraically closed.
+Let $X$ be a reduced $K$-scheme of finite type, and pick a model $\cX$ of $X$.
+The integral closure $\cX'$ of $\cX$ in $X$ is then finite over $\cX$, and hence a model of $X$ as well.
+In the algebraically closed case, $\cX'_s$ is further reduced. \end{thm} Note conversely that the existence of a model with reduced special fiber implies that $X$ is reduced, by~\cite[IV,12.1.1]{EGA}.

-\begin{proof}[Proof of Theorem~\ref{thm:redfiber}] In the trivially valued case, there is nothing to prove, and we thus assume that $K$ is nontrivially valued.
-Being algebraically closed, it is then densely valued, and Theorem~\ref{thm:redint} thus shows that $\cX'_s$ will automatically be reduced.
+\begin{proof}[Proof of Theorem~\ref{thm:redfiber}] If $K$ is discretely valued, then $\cX$ is excellent, which implies that its integral closure in $X$ is finite.
+Assume that $K$ is algebraically closed.
+It is then densely valued, and the final point will thus follow from Theorem~\ref{thm:redint}.

 The finiteness of $\cX'$ over $\cX$ being local, we assume that $\cX=\spec(\cA)$ is affine and use the above notation.
-We will reduce the result to the Grauert-Remmert finiteness theorem, basically arguing as in \cite[Proposition 1.5]{BL2} and \cite[Theorem 3.5.5, Step 3]{Tem10}.
+We will reduce the result to the Grauert--Remmert finiteness theorem, basically arguing as in~\cite[Proposition 1.5]{BL2} and~\cite[Theorem 3.5.5, Step 3]{Tem10}.

-Since $A$ is reduced, $\hA$ is reduced as well by Lemma~\ref{lem:seminorm}, and \cite[6.4.1/5]{BGR} thus shows that $\hcA'$ is finite over $\hcA$, \ie $\hcA'=\sum_i \hcA g_i$ for a finite set $g_i\in\hA$, in which we include $1$ for convenience.
+Since $A$ is reduced, $\hA$ is reduced as well by Lemma~\ref{lem:seminorm}, and~\cite[6.4.1/5]{BGR} thus shows that $\hcA'$ is finite over $\hcA$, \ie $\hcA'=\sum_i \hcA g_i$ for a finite set $g_i\in\hA$, in which we include $1$ for convenience.
 As in the proof of Lemma~\ref{lem:sigma}, we can find for each $i$ some $f_i\in A$ with $g_i-\hf_i\in\hcA$, and hence $\hcA'=\sum_i\hcA \hf_i$.
 By Corollary~\ref{cor:intunit}, an element $f\in A$ belongs to the integral closure $\cA'$ of $\cA$ in $A$ if and only $\hf$ belongs to $\hcA'=\sum_i\hcA \hf_i$, which is also equivalent to $f\in\sum_i\cA f_i$ by Lemma~\ref{lem:sigma}.
 We conclude as desired that $\cA'=\sum_i\cA f_i$ is finite over $\cA$. \end{proof}